aws/iot-atlas/src/hugo/content/en-us/implementations/aws/command/command2/_index.md

 - _Device_ is the IoT thing to be controlled
 - _Application_ is the remote logic that issues commands, update device state configurations and consumes device telemetry data
 - _Device Shadow_ is the replica which makes device's state available to applications and other services
+- _ShadowTopicPrefix_ is an abbreviated form of the topic which can refer to either a named or an unnamed shadow, referred below for `$aws/things/device1/shadow` (classic shadow) used in above diagram.

 1. The _Device_ establishes an MQTT connection to the _AWS IoT Core_ endpoint, and then subscribes to the reserved [MQTT shadow topics](https://docs.aws.amazon.com/iot/latest/developerguide/reserved-topics.html#reserved-topics-shadow)( e,g, `ShadowTopicPrefix/get/accepted`,`ShadowTopicPrefix/get/rejected`,  `ShadowTopicPrefix/update/accepted`,`ShadowTopicPrefix/update/rejected`,`ShadowTopicPrefix/update/delta`,  `ShadowTopicPrefix/update/documents`) (response) for device shadow it supports.
 These are the topics where shadow event messages will be received and processed.
 However, by using [ AWS IOT Device SDK ](https://docs.aws.amazon.com/iot/latest/developerguide/iot-sdks.html) to call the Device Shadow service APIs, these topic subscriptions is automatically managed in background.
 The _Device_ publishes messages to `ShadowTopicPrefix/update`(request) topic.
-Here, _ShadowTopicPrefix_ is an abbreviated form of the topic which can refer to either a named or an unnamed shadow.
 2. On successfull connect with _AWS IOT Core_ endpoint, the _Device_ publish request to  `ShadowTopicPrefix/get` topic and process latest shadow file received on `ShadowTopicPrefix/get/accepted` subscribed topic.
 After processing _desired_ state or configuration changes from shadow file, _Device_ makes publish request to `ShadowTopicPrefix/update` topic with device curent state as _reported_ data on shadow file.
 3. (Optional) Once the attributes are processed, and if device is persistently connected then it can subscribe to delta changes on shadow file to get further updates.
 4. The _Application_ establishes an MQTT connection to the _AWS IoT Core_ endpoint, and then publish _desired_ state changes on `ShadowTopicPrefix/update`(request) topic, also subscribed to the `ShadowTopicPrefix/update/accepted`,  `ShadowTopicPrefix/update/rejected` (response) topic to process telemetry data from device or sensors.